“You’ve got to put your name on stuff or no one remembers you…”

 After all, we thought, there’s at least one strong historical precedent for this–in 1931-32, the depth of the Great Depression, much of America was branded in the name of another businessman-politician, albeit one who otherwise resembled Trump only in his genius for self-promotion.
 Many towns, especially the shanty ones that sprang up everywhere as millions were evicted from their homes, were named Hoovervilles.
 If your pockets were turned inside out, symbolizing that you couldn’t find even a penny of change in them, they were known as “Hoover flags” (and still are).
 The newspapers the newly dispossessed used to keep warm were called “Hoover blankets.”
 The cardboard folks used when they got holes in the soles of their shoes: “Hoover leather.”
 Horse-drawn carriages (or cars), which experienced a revival because nobody could afford gas: “Hoover wagons.”
 Fairness requires us at this point, though, to ask you to imagine Donald Trump organizing the logistics to save 400 million Europeans from starvation after WWI.

-Because our nation is so sadly divided, and some of these stickers could definitely beserk some of the more cordycepified of Trump’s supporters, including, as we now know beyond a doubt, many of the local law enforcement officers who are supposed to be serving and protecting you, please use them responsibly, where you’re sure you are within your rights and can safely do so.
+Because our nation is so sadly divided, and some of these stickers could definitely beserk some of the more cordycepified of Trump’s supporters, including, as we now know, beyond a doubt, many local law enforcement officers who are supposed to be serving and protecting you, “please use responsibly,” where you’re sure you’re within your rights and can safely do so.
 By downloading any of them, you acknowledge this responsibility as yours alone and agree to hold us harmless for any consequences experienced as a result of their use.
-And if you’re a Trump lawyer/goon reading this, we have a special message for you.
+And btw, if you’re a Trump lawyer/goon reading this, we have a special message for you.
 Go ahead, click on it; we’ll wait.
 You’re Al Pacino, by the way.

 As this mix of legalese and extra-legalese suggests, stickers are potentially a lot more powerful than anonymous Internet memes.
-They show a commitment on multiple levels, indicative of a seriousness and strength of conviction that can strengthen the resolve of others, and demoralize opponents.
+They show a commitment on multiple levels, indicative of a seriousness and strength of conviction that can strengthen the resolve of others and demoralize opponents.
 Democrats now believe that one of the critical mistakes they made in 2016 was allowing Trump to dominate the low-tech real estate of yard signs in swing states, leaving potential Democratic voters feeling isolated and discouraged–contrary to underdog mythology, Americans love to back winners.
-Dems are determined not to commit that malpractice again, especially in a pandemic environment that’s eliminated many other ways for voters to show support, but the Trump campaign, true to its modern GOP heritage of spending far more time and creativity finding new ways to cheat than on policy innovation, has been conducting a massive nightly campaign to pull up Biden signs.
+Dems are determined not to commit that malpractice again, especially in a pandemic environment that’s eliminated many other ways for voters to show support, but the Trump campaign, true to its modern GOP heritage of spending far more time and creativity finding new ways to cheat than on policy innovation, has been conducting a massive nightly campaign to pull up Biden signs, which we expect will continue long after the counting’s done.
 Needless to say, for existential as well as moral reasons, the Biden campaign won’t be venturing onto Trump supporter properties to do likewise.

-And that’s where our stickers come in, an out-of-the-glue stretch run calvary they can’t gameplan for.
+And that’s where our stickers come in, taking the form of an out-of-the-glue calvary they can’t gameplan for.
 Stickers are more aggressive, more in-your-face than yard signs.
-They aren’t limited to yards, they can be placed in any number of locations (even on signs for the sign stealer) where they can’t just be tuned out as background blur as potential voters make their way through their quotidian routines, they’re a lot harder to steal (or rather, peel), especially if they proliferate en masse, which we’re giving you the power to make happen.
+They aren’t limited to yards, they can be placed in any number of locations (even on signs promoting sign-stealers) where they can’t just be tuned out as background blur as potential voters make their way through their quotidian routines, they’re a lot harder to steal (or rather, peel), especially if they proliferate en masse, which we’re giving you the power to make happen.
 For the cost of one yard sign, you can print and distribute–or have printed and cut for you–dozens of these not-so-little beauties.

 Dumpsters.
 This is too easy, and just to make sure the point is properly made (you might surprised by how much this individual and his supporters read/see criticism as praise), we’ve included a little flame within most versions.